 Slash guards are rigid plastic pads which protect the forearm area.
-The slash guard should be on the outside of the elbow pad.

 Occasionally check the straps to ensure that they provide comfortable attachment to the arms.
 Straps should not be substituted with tape as this can cause loss of circulation, discomfort and decreased protection.